By Marcin Wojtyczka

 Steps:

-Most important, be prepared and have tools and spare parts on board, and know how to use them.
-At a minimum, you should have tools to cut your rig loose and to make minor repairs.
+You may need to have tools and spare parts on board to fix rig failures.
+At a minimum, you should have tools to cut your rig loose and make minor repairs.
 The attached rigging spares checklist from Rigworks contains a comprehensive list of items that you might want to have on board.
 Before heading to sea, think through any other methods you could use to detach stays and shrouds other than cutting, for example removing pins, unscrewing bottle screws, removing a furler from the deck etc.

 Dismasting (the mast comes down)

 - Ensure that the crew is safe.
-Put on life jacket and harness
+Put on a life jacket and harness

 - Designated person sends Pan Pan alert with VHF on channel 16.
-But note that as soon as you lose your rig you are also likely to lose your VHF aerial and radio communications.
-You should have a portable VHF and a satellite phone offshore
+In case you lose your VHF aerial and radio communications, use a portable VHF or satellite phone

-- Check the boat for structural damage to ensure for example that you are not taking water
+- Check the boat for structural damage to ensure for example that you are not taking water.
+But don’t start the engine until the mast and any other wreckage are cleared to avoid fouling the prop

 - Get your liferaft and grab bags ready to deploy